-As far as social media marketing channels go, Instagram has been a major power player for a while.
-And that's particularly true for ecommerce businesses who get access to a visual-focused platform with enthusiastic followers and high engagement.
+As far as social media marketing channels go, Instagram has been a major power player for quite a while.
+This is particularly true for ecommerce businesses, which get access to a visual-focused platform with enthusiastic followers and high engagement.

-In the past few years, Instagram has grown and evolved at a rate similar to Facebook, adopting new features at a lightning-fast rate and becoming even more valuable to merchants and users alike.
+In the past few years, Instagram has grown and evolved at a rate similar to Facebook, quickly adopting new features (including Instagram Stories and Instagram Reels) and becoming even more valuable to merchants and users alike.

-In this starter guide, we’ll outline all of the fundamentals for Instagram marketing, including how to optimize your profile, how to create high-engaging posts, how to get more results with both feed and Stories content, and how to evaluate your progress on the platform.
+In this beginner’s guide, we’ll cover everything you need to know about Instagram marketing, including how to optimize your profile, how to create eye-catching Instagram content, how to get more results with both feed and Stories content, and how to implement the perfect Instagram marketing strategy.

 Why use Instagram for marketing?